CalyCherkaoui/todo-list_Javascript/README.md

 ## About

-In this application, we created a To-do list application that stores Projects and their respective tasks with differents properties.
+In this application, we created a To-do list application that stores Projects and their respective tasks with different properties.

 To build this application we used: